liusida/SD-Honest-Review/README.md

 SD-Honest-Review is a GitHub repository dedicated to providing transparent and non-cherry-picking evaluations of Stable Diffusion models and their derivatives (other checkpoints and LoRAs).

 Utilizing a consistent framework, this repository features comprehensive reviews that highlight the default behaviors of each model using standardized seeds and prompts.
 It includes a curated list of models with detailed metadata and download links in the models.json file, Python scripts for generating and saving evaluations, and a structured output folder for both default and community-contributed results.
 This open platform encourages community involvement, allowing users to contribute their evaluations and gain honest insights into the capabilities and distinctions of various image generation models.

+## Warning
+While many model hubs showcase their best-looking results, this repository focuses on displaying average or randomly generated outcomes from various models.
+Please be aware that some results might be less appealing or even uncomfortable.